 How does this help your writing?

-First, there’s no more having separate documents for each chapter.
+First, there’s no more having separate documents for each chapter (does anyone do that these days??)
 You can jump straight to your chapter or scene with one click on the left hand screen.

 But wait, there’s more.
 Instead of having “chapter one” as your heading, you can use Navigation as a mini-summary of your scenes.
 For example, the scene headings of my working draft for my second book, Boardrooms & A Billionaire Heir, went like this: